BestTimesToVisit.com Logo

 Top Things to Do

-Wander through Georgetown's captivating streets, admiring the colonial architecture.
-Notice the intricate details of the wooden buildings, many painted in vibrant hues.
-Hire a local guide for deeper insights into the history and stories behind these structures; they often know hidden alleys and family histories.
+Explore Georgetown's captivating colonial architecture, from the iconic St. George's Cathedral to hidden gems tucked away on side streets.
+Look for the intricate details in the wooden buildings, many painted in vibrant colors.
+Consider hiring a local guide for deeper insights into the city's history and stories.

-Immerse yourself in the bustling atmosphere of Stabroek Market, a sensory explosion of sights, sounds, and smells.
-Sample exotic fruits, haggle for local crafts, and soak in the energy of this vibrant hub.
+Immerse yourself in the vibrant atmosphere of Stabroek Market, a sensory explosion of sights, sounds, and smells.
+Sample exotic fruits, haggle for local crafts, and observe the bustling energy of daily life.
 Go early in the morning for the freshest produce and least crowds.

 See all 8 things to do →